fairygui/FairyGUI-unity/README.md

 - FIX: Change to create MobileInputAdapter statically to avoid il2cpp problem.

 1.0.1
-- NEW: Added EventBrige to improve Event system.
+- NEW: Added EventBridge to improve Event system.
 - NEW: Added Container.touchChildren.
 - FIX: RenderingOrder will now handle properly when display list changing frequently.
 - FIX: Use GRoot.scaleX/Y for content scaling, removed the redundant code.